-Receiving positive feedback is also important - it helps your Module/Course Directors/Instructors know what is working well for you and provides a model of "best practices" to try to expand across your curriculum.
+Receiving positive feedback is also important - it helps Module/Course Directors/Instructors know what is working well and provides a model of "best practices" to try to expand across the curriculum.
 Please report positive feedback either through the regular Course & Instructor Evaluation Process, directly to the Course or Module Director, or through the Curriculum Feedback Tool.
 Thank you very much for your help with feedback for ongoing improvement of your learning experience.